codenameoperative/what-is-life/docs/SYSTEM_REQUIREMENTS.md

-# 📋 What is Life - System Requirements
+# 📋 What is Life - System Requirements (not offical)

 ## 🎮 **Minimum Requirements**